mchirino89/mchirino89.github.io/_posts/books/2020-06-20-recommendations.md

 I didn't know they write novels about us developers until I ran into this title by chance 😅 The "funny" thing about this fictional history is all the *déjà vus* you'll have reading it: many similar situations occurs in our everyday jobs that, when seen from far and above, makes little to no sense whatsoever.
 You'll walk away with several actionable afterwards, trust me.

 ### [Zero to One: Notes on Startups, or How to Build the Future - Peter Thiel][0to1]
-Stepping aside from completely technical topics, this way is a game-changer in how one approaches the whole *Eureka: I just figured ___ it out*.
+Stepping aside from completely technical topics, this one is a game-changer in how one approaches the whole *Eureka: I just figured ___ (fill the blink with next billion dollar-tech disruptive idea) it out*.
 Lessons for both the entrepreneur and the investor in us.

 ### [The Total Money Makeover: A Proven Plan for Financial Fitness‎ - Dave Ramsey][makeOver]
 Another one of those books that you'd easily pass by in a bookstore (and scratch your head wondering how it ended up in a recommendation list on a technical blog), the title does little justice to it.
-It explains, sometimes with too many examples, all the ways that incurring in debt will come back and bite you and how the financial has thrive on marketing to make us think otherwise.
-A gem for putting your house economics in order.
+It explains, sometimes with too many examples, all the ways that incurring in debt will come back and bite you and how the financial industry has thrive on marketing to make us think otherwise.
+A gem for putting your economics at home in order.

 ### [Never split the difference: negotiating as if your life depended on it - Chris Voss][neverSplit]
 **Everything in life is a negotiation**.
 If you didn't know that then congratulation, you just learned your lesson of the day.
 If you did already but don't necessarily know how to approach any or (in my case) most of these situations, this book is definitively a right fit.
-Whether in your personal live, with everyday interactions or job/business, you need to be a great negotiator.
+Whether in your personal life, with everyday interactions or job/business, you need to be a great negotiator.
 It's just a fact.

 ### [The 4-hours workweek: Escape 9-5, live anywhere and join the new rich - Tim Ferriss][4hour]
 Another on of those book's title you see and think "this is bullshit".
 Bare with me please, the mindset you must approach this book is the following: other than physics law, everything else is flexible.
 Whether you're looking to start your own business or simply gain more freedom in your current job, these lessons will come handy in helping you achieve that.